-The Loading... program is designed in accordance with the New York State Education Department’s certification regulations, the National Council of Accreditation for Teacher Education (NCATE) standards, and the National Science Teachers Association (NSTA) standards, along with Advisory Board recommendations and alumni feedback.
+The Loading... program is a fully online program designed in accordance with the New York State Education Department’s certification regulations, the Council for the Accreditation of Educator Preparation (CAEP) standards, and the National Science Teachers Association (NSTA) standards, along with Advisory Board recommendations and alumni feedback.
 This program leads to Initial/Professional certification in Adolescence Education (Grades 7-12), Science (biology, chemistry, earth science, or physics).
 Upon enrollment, instructors can guide you to the pathway of future dual certification.

 What you will learn: